ordinance variance appeals

 Typically discussed at City Council.
 Check back when the next agenda is published.

 On Dec.
-15, the City Council unanimously denied a request to waive the city’s sex-offender residency restrictions.
-The council’s stated reasons included the nature of the offense, no qualifying exemption or prior residency tie, inaccuracies in the request, and that the applicant bought a home knowing the rule.
+15, the City Council voted 9-0 to deny a request to waive the city’s sex-offender residency restrictions under Chapter 9-9.
+The council’s reasons included the nature of the offense, no qualifying exemption or prior residency tie, inaccuracies in the request, and that the applicant bought a home knowing the rule.

 -